The intermediate disorder regime for directed polymers in dimension $1+1$: Convergence of the point-to-point partition functions

-These kernels are space-time shifts of the kernels $n^{k/2} p_{k|x}^n$.
+These kernels are space--time shifts of the kernels $n^{k/2} p_{k|x}^n$.
 Shift invariance of the underlying random walk implies that these kernels are simple translates of each other.
 Since shifting the kernels is equivalent to shifting the field of environment random variables, and the law of the field is clearly shift invariant, the shifted partition function is equal in law to the unshifted one.
 More precisely, we have equality in law of

-The law of the right-hand side converges by the arguments in Section \ref{sec:rllt}, which is just the special case of $s = 0$ and $t = 1$.
-For a finite collection of space-time points $(s_i, y_i; t_i, x_i)$ the joint convergence of
+The law of the right-hand side converges by the arguments in Section~\ref{sec:rllt}, which is just the special case of $s = 0$ and $t = 1$.
+For a finite collection of space--time points $(s_i, y_i; t_i, x_i)$ the joint convergence of

-follows by Lemma \ref{discrete_to_cont}.
+follows by Lemma~\ref{discrete_to_cont}.

-Similarly partition functions of the form
+Similarly, partition functions of the form

 are point-to-line partition functions shifted to a different starting point.
 They can be expanded into discrete Wiener chaos using the kernel functions